 TOASTER OVEN PROS AND CONS

 On the other hand, the microwave pizza ends up with the consistency of semi-wet cardboard, and the flavor’s not much better.
 Overall, the toaster oven delivers a fresher taste and better texture than the microwave.
-The second big pro on our toaster oven vs. microwave list was that the toaster oven has greater capabilities than a microwave.
+The second big pro on our toaster oven vs. microwave list was that the toaster oven has more outstanding capabilities than a microwave.

-The size, possibility of convection cooking, and the use of interior heating elements vs. the electromagnetic waves that a microwave uses to heat food makes it so that you have a lot more options when it comes to making more than just a frozen meal.
+The size, the possibility of convection cooking, and the use of interior heating elements vs. the electromagnetic waves that a microwave uses to heat food make it so that you have a lot more options when it comes to making more than just a frozen meal.
 After all, there’s just something about a nice crispy, buttery piece of toast with your morning cup of coffee.

 MICROWAVE PROS AND CONS

 The most incredible thing about a microwave is how quick and easy it is to use.
 Need to defrost something?
 There’s a button for that.
 Want some popcorn?
 There’s a button for that.
 Do your frozen meal or leftovers need to be heated for three minutes?
 Well, punch in how long you want the microwave to cook it and off it goes.
 Let’s go back to the pizza example for a moment.
 Even though the pizza may not taste as delicious if you heat it in a microwave, at the end of the day, it’s ready faster, and it’s still pizza (sounds like a winning combination to me.)
 Here’s the next best thing, it’s more energy-efficient, which means it’s going to cost you less to use a microwave vs. a toaster oven.
 Faster and less expensive?
 I think it’s safe to say that that’s part of the reason that 90% of US households have a microwave.